Professor Brendan Davies

 - Position: Professor

-- Areas of expertise: Plant development; regulation of gene expression; transcriptional repression; NMD, evolution.
+- Areas of expertise: Plant development; regulation of gene expression; transcriptional repression; alternative splicing; translational control; regulation of translation by evolution.

 - Email: B.H.Davies@leeds.ac.uk